-The benefit from income taxes for December 31, 2019 and 2018 consists of the following:
+The income tax provision (benefit) from income taxes for December 31, 2020 and 2019 consists of the following:

 For the Years Ended

-(in thousands) December 31, 2019 December 31, 2018
+(in thousands) December 31, 2020 December 31, 2019

 Current tax provision

-U.S. Federal \$ 69 \$ 16
+U.S. Federal \$ 1,274 \$ 69

-State and local 258 94
+State and local 1,209 258

-Total current tax provision 327 110
+Total current tax provision 2,483 327

 Deferred tax benefit

-U.S. Federal (356) (421)
+U.S. Federal (643) (356)

-State and local (253) (324)
+State and local (658) (253)

-Total deferred tax benefit (609) (745)
+Total deferred tax benefit (1,301) (609)

-Benefit from income taxes \$(282) \$(635)
+Income tax provision (benefit) \$ 1,182 \$ (282)

 In assessing the realizability of deferred tax assets, management considered whether it is more likely than not that some portion or all deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 In assessing the need for a valuation allowance, the Company considered both positive and negative evidence related to the likelihood of realization of the deferred tax assets.
-As of December 31, 2019, the Company achieved three years of cumulative pre-tax income after considering permanent items and is forecasting future taxable income.
-After giving consideration to these factors, management concluded that it was more likely than not that the deferred tax assets would be fully realized, and as a result, no valuation allowance against the deferred tax assets was deemed necessary at December 31, 2019 and 2018.
+After giving consideration to these factors, management concluded that it was more likely than not that the deferred tax assets would be fully realized, and as a result, no valuation allowance against the deferred tax assets was deemed necessary at December 31, 2020 and 2019.